 Some crimes filed under 451 (PC) can carry even more serious penalties, ranging from 10 years to life imprisonment.
 These aggravated arson charges can be filed when:

 - the defendant already has a felony arson conviction on their record

 - a device was used to accelerate the fire or delay its ignition

 - emergency personnel, such as police or firefighters, were injured

 Other things that might result in additional penalties include:

 - setting fire to a place of worship, such as a church (these cases are also likely to include hate crime enhancements)

 - setting a fire in retaliation against the owner of a property

 - having a prior arson conviction, including a misdemeanor charge, in the last 10 years

 Arson cases are investigated by special police units and insurance investigators.
-Both groups will collect as much evidence as possible so they can establish the motive of the suspected arsonist so they can learn if the crime was committed to hide evidence, to get revenge against another person, to commit insurance fraud or for another other purpose.
+Both groups collect as much evidence as possible so they can establish the motive of the suspected arsonist so they can learn if the crime was committed to hide evidence, to get revenge against another person, to commit insurance fraud, or for another other purpose.